LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 What is the condition of which one apartment to show?
 We could actually only guess, but I think it should be something like *"the most suitable"* in terms of size and capacity.

-For example, if I'm searching for an apartment for 2 adults and 1 child, and property has an apartment with capacity for 2 adults + 1 child, and another one for 3 adults + 2 children, guess which one we should show?
+For example, if I'm searching for an apartment for 2 adults and 1 child, and the property has an apartment with a capacity for 2 adults + 1 child, and another one for 3 adults + 2 children, guess which one we should show?
 Correct, the smaller one.

 In other words, we need to order the apartments by capacity for adults and then by capacity for children, and then take only one row.